Given the sheer number of photos out there, how can you determine if your images are fine art? What makes photography art?

 Most importantly, they’re visions that are far more than simple snapshots.

 These descriptions sound vague because fine art itself is ever-changing.
 Here are a few examples that might give you a better idea of what this genre is all about, and what makes photography art.

 Many conceptual photos, especially surreal ones, are considered to be fine art.
 Some involve optical illusions, carefully placed objects, or even heavily edited compositions.
 These take a long time to perfect.

 Fine art doesn’t just focus on portraits or surrealism.
-Sometimes, a fine art photograph just focuses on a simple object, like a leaf, that has a lot of interesting details.
+Sometimes, a fine art photograph just focuses on a simple object, like a leaf, with many interesting details.

-This might sound really fluffy, but it has helped me trust my own creative instincts.
+This might sound really fluffy, but it will help you trust your creative instincts.

-Another thing that has helped me is asking myself simple questions about my photos.
-Here are a few that you can ask yourself as you study your own work:
+Another thing that can help is asking yourself simple questions about your photos.
+Here are a few that you can ask yourself as you study your work:

 - How does this photo make me feel?